 IBEW Local 1 Union Hall features EV charging stations topped by a solar array.

 The genesis of EVITP began in 2011, when key stakeholders in the EV industry –automakers, utility companies and charging station manufacturers – teamed with the electrical industry and the Electrical Connection IBEW/NECA partnership.
 Their goal was to establish a reliable national infrastructure installation standard for fixed charging stations that became EVITP.
 The standard included Article 625 of the National Electrical Code, which covers EV charging systems.
-Since then, more than 30 Electrical Connection/NECA-member electrical contractors have completed EVITP training, as have more than 400 IBEW electricians.
+Since then, more than 30 Electrical Connection/NECA-member electrical contractors have completed EVITP training, as have more than 100 IBEW electricians.
+By the end of 2021, the training center added 10 more instructors to its EVITP bringing its total to 15 instructors for the program.

 EVITP ultimately helped establish the foundation of EV infrastructure in the home with fixed charging stations typically mounted to a garage wall.
 New home construction is witnessing an explosion of electric vehicle charging stations as standard options available to new home buyers